-Although available in many combination formulas to treat colds, asthma, and allergies in children, a specific safe and effective dose for children has not yet been established.
+Although stinging nettle is available in many combination formulas to treat colds, asthma, and allergies in children, a specific safe and effective dose for children has not yet been established.
 Talk to your doctor before giving stinging nettle to a child, so the doctor can determine the proper dose.Adult

-The use of herbs is a time honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
+However, herbs can trigger side effects, and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 Stinging nettle is generally considered safe when used as directed.
 Occasional side effects include mild stomach upset, fluid retention, sweating, diarrhea, and hives or rash (mainly from topical use).
 It is important to be careful when handling the nettle plant because touching it can cause an allergic rash.
 Stinging nettle should never be applied to an open wound.

 Because nettle can alter the menstrual cycle and may contribute to miscarriage, pregnant women should not use nettle.

 DO NOT self treat with nettle for BPH.
 See your doctor to receive a diagnosis and to rule out prostate cancer.

 There is some evidence that stinging nettle may raise blood sugar and interfere with diabetes management.
 There is also evidence that it can lower blood sugar.
 Patients with diabetes should monitor their blood sugar closely when using stinging nettle.